 1905

 Cornish-born Joseph Pearce Harper – who arrived in Beechworth as a 16-year-old in 1877 and quickly apprenticed to local bootmaker William Datson – finally opens his own highly successful boot-making business at the age of 44.
 His business will have clients both locally and, eventually, all over Australia and even in England.
 An active member of the Beechworth Volunteer Fire Brigade, the Beechworth Rifle Club, and a leading member of the Beechworth Bowling Club, Harper will serve as a member of the Beechworth Council from 1913 to 1923 and again from 1929 to 1945 and is twice Shire President.
 He will become a respected Justice of the Peace and Beechworth’s Deputy Coroner and – for an impressive 59 years – serve as a member of the Ancient Order of Foresters, having been initiated in ‘Court Robin Hood’ in Beechworth back in 1886 (below).
-Harper Avenue is now named in his honour.
+Harper Avenue (above) is now named in his honour.

 1905